TimothyJAndrus/Always-For-The-Better/README.md

 > :ant: Home: More and Less buttons are functioning as toggles, and not changing color when clicked.
 > :ant: User-Detail page: Sizing of the card is incorrect.
 Icon on bottom of card are not exploring.
 > :beetle: Top Nav: Home link wrong color.
-> :beetle: Home: <hr> under More div not displaying when More div is showing.

 ## Planning
 1. Configuration/dependencies